Vertex Algebra constructions for (analytic) Geometric Langlands in genus zero

 Assume now that $v_a$ is a pure vector.
 We can readily compute the action on ${\cal V}_{v}(z)$ of the $J_{0}^I$ zeromodes.
 We have

 i.e.

 In other words, the zeromodes act as differential operators on $v$, implementing the action of the Lie algebra of $G$ on the space of pure vectors.

+As the vertex operators are co-variant under re-scaling of $v$, the action corresponds to the action of the Lie algebra on sections of a certain line bundle on the projective space of pure vectors.

-In particular, the insertion of $\mathfrak{g}$ currents in a sphere correlation function can be expressed as a differential operator.
+The insertion of $\mathfrak{g}$ currents in a sphere correlation function can be expressed as a differential operator.
 For example,

-There are two particularly interesting situations: \begin{itemize} \item If the level of the $\mathfrak{g}$ currents is not critical, we may have a {\it conformal embedding}, i.e. the stress tensor of the theory may coincide with the Sugawara stress tensor for the $\mathfrak{g}$ currents.
-Then the correlation function (\ref{eq:corr}) will be a solution of Knizhnik–Zamolodchikov differential equations, equating the $z_i$ derivative with a second order differential operator in the $v_j$'s. \item If the level of the $\mathfrak{g}$ currents is critical, we obtain a map from the center $Z[\mathfrak{g}_{-h}]$ of the critical $\mathfrak{g}$ Kac-Moody algebra to the chiral algebra of the symplectic bosons.
-This map will often not be injective, leading to linear relations between the images of operators in $Z[\mathfrak{g}_{-h}]$.
-The insertion of operators in $Z[\mathfrak{g}_{-h}]$ in a correlation function can be expressed as the action of certain differential operators in the $v_i$'s.
-Any linear relation between the images will become a non-trivial differential equation satisfied by the correlation function (\ref{eq:corr}). \end{itemize} The second situation is the one relevant to this paper.
+There are two particularly interesting situations, the second of which is the one relevant to this paper: \begin{itemize} \item If the level of the $\mathfrak{g}$ currents is not critical, we may have a {\it conformal embedding}, i.e. the stress tensor of the theory may coincide with the Sugawara stress tensor for the $\mathfrak{g}$ currents.
+Then the correlation function (\ref{eq:corr}) will be a solution of Knizhnik–Zamolodchikov differential equations, equating the $z_i$ derivative with a second order differential operator in the $v_j$'s. \item If the level of the $\mathfrak{g}$ currents is critical, we obtain a map from the center $Z[\widehat{\mathfrak{g}}_{-h^\vee}]$ of the universal enveloping algebra $U[\widehat{\mathfrak{g}}_{-h^\vee}]$ of the critical $\mathfrak{g}$ Kac-Moody algebra to the chiral algebra of the symplectic bosons.
+This map will often not be injective, leading to linear relations between the images of operators in $Z[\widehat{\mathfrak{g}}_{-h^\vee}]$.
+The insertion of operators in $Z[\widehat{\mathfrak{g}}_{-h^\vee}]$ in a correlation function can be expressed as the action of certain differential operators in the $v_i$'s.
+Any linear relation between the images will become a non-trivial differential equation satisfied by the correlation function (\ref{eq:corr}). \end{itemize}